actres5/marinette/README.md

 ### Translations

-Want to translate a lot locale entries for Marinette to be able to speak in your language for absolutely no reason and without getting paid?
+Want to translate the hell of a lot of locale entries for Marinette to be able to speak in your language for absolutely no reason and without getting paid?
 Nice!
 Fork the repository.
 You're looking for [locales](locales).
 Copy the English locale from here to any text editor, change the **_language** variable from English to the language of your choice and start translating!
 The rules are the following:

 -   You're prohibited to translate anything in curly brackets caps.
 For example, you can't translate `{SESSION}`, `{HOST}`, `{SHELLS}`, etc
 -   If you feel your language doesn't have an English terminology counterpart, just transliterate it.
 Examples of such terminology: "LocalHost", "Service", "Hash", "Crack", etc